Raul-Monteiro-Marques/netbox-inventory-plugin-4.3/README.md

 ## Compatibility

-This plugin requires netbox version 4.2 to work.
+This plugin requires netbox version 4.3.0 or later.
 Older versions of the plugin support older netbox version as per table below:

 | NetBox Version | Plugin Version |